Umuzi-org/ACN-syllabus/content/projects/java-specific/streams/_index.md

 Remember your semitone challenge project? well, for this project we are about to make the semitone project a bit cooler by using other functions to process the very same data structures.

-## Instructions:
+## Instructions

-Pretty simple.
-You need to use at least three operators of streams to refactor your implementation of the semitone difference project.
-Make sure you test your logic, especially the paths that use streams.
+Update your semitone project implementation so that it makes use of at least three stream operators.
+As always, make sure you test your code thoroughly.

-#### Instructions for reviewer
+### Instructions for reviewer

 - Ensure that 3 or more stream functions are used.
 - Ensure that tests exist, they should test the logic where streams are used.